loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

 node ./gateway-cli.js coin-balance -a gateway -c eth
 ```

+### Troubleshooting

-Sometimes the withdrawal process may error out due to network issues, or because of gas ran out,
+Sometimes the withdrawal process may error out due to network issues, or because gas ran out,
 if that happens you can try to complete the interrupted withdrawal using the `resume-withdrawal`
 command.
 ```bash